Maximum Yield Per Marijuana Plant

 - If someone catches you, you only have four plants to your name.

-Either way, growing four plants using a 600-watt HPS lamp could produce about 150 grams or 5.0 oz per plant.
+Either way, growing four plants using a 600-watt HPS lamp could yield about 150 grams or 5.0 oz per plant.
 Sixteen plants that are grown under a 600-watt HPS lamp could produce about 37.5 grams or 1.3 oz of marijuana per plant.
+And if you only grow one huge plant per 600 watt HPS it could produce a pound of marijuana per plant!

-Under perfect, outdoor conditions, you can expect yields to extend to 500 grams or 17.5 oz per plant.
-Space is a necessity (at least two meters) along with water, nutrients, and a dearth of pests and diseases.
+Under perfect conditions, you can expect yields to extend to 500 grams or 17.5 oz of marijuana per plant.
+Space is a necessity (at least two meters, 6 feet) along with water, nutrients, and a dearth of pests and diseases.
 If you use containers, they should be at least 50 liters or 15 gallons in size.
 It’s a good idea to germinate the seeds early on to allow the plants time to grow large.
 It’s best to germinate indoors where you can manage the humidity and the temperature for the seedlings.
 Again, 500 grams (17.5 oz) per plant is possible if everything goes as planned.

 Aside from an adequate amount of sun, water, and nutrient quality, the actual genetics of the plant play a very important role.
 Seeds are vital and you need to have some exceptional seeds at your disposal.
 You can look through our cannabis seed shop to find the a strain that’s right for you.
 It all starts with genetics….